usnistgov/800-63-3/sp800-63a/sec7_security.md

 _This section is informative._

 There are two general categories of threats to the enrollment process: impersonation and either compromise or malfeasance of the infrastructure provider.
 This section focuses on addressing impersonation threats.
 Infrastructure threats are addressed by traditional computer security controls (e.g., intrusion protection, record keeping, independent audits) and are outside the scope of this document.
-For more information on security controls, see [[SP 800-53]](#SP800-53), *Recommended Security and Privacy Controls for Federal Information Systems and Organizations*.
+For more information on security controls, see [SP 800-53](#SP800-53), *Recommended Security and Privacy Controls for Federal Information Systems and Organizations*.

 The threats to the enrollment process include impersonation attacks and threats to the transport mechanisms for identity proofing, authenticator binding, and credential issuance.
 [Table 7-1](#63aSec7-Table1) lists the threats related to enrollment and identity proofing.